tarawhiteley/project_resume_whiteley_tara/README.md

 - I reviewed the list of deductions for this project and in the syllabus.

 #### Comments
 - I tried to use a theme similar to that of my overall personal website for my resume page, because my intention is to incorporate them together.
 You may notice that the color scheme is slightly different.
 On my personal webpage, the colors are broken up with background images.
-On this site, I did not incorporate images into the background so I felt it needed more variation in the color scheme.
+On this site, I did not incorporate images into the background (until 800px or larger) so I felt it needed more variation in the color scheme.